Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 Pierre, native of New Orleans, son of Antoine Dubois of Mobile and Jeanne Martin, married Madeleine, daughter of Jean-Francois or Francois-Jean Ardi of Burgundy, France, probably at New Orleans by the early 1790s.
 Madeleine also was a native of the city.

-Charles Dubois of Illinois died at Charity Hospital, New Orleans, in September 1794.
-He was only 22 years old and still a bachelor.
+Charles Dubois of Illinois died at Charity Hospital, New Orleans, in September 1794, age 22 and still a bachelor.

-Pierre Dubois married Marie LeBlanc probably at St.-Jacques.
-Their daughter married into the Primeaux family and settled in the Atakapas District.
+Pierre Dubois married Marie LeBlanc probably at St.-Jacques, date unrecorded.
+Their daughter married into the Primeaux family and settled in the Attakapas District.

 Guillaume-Germain, son of Guillaume Dubois and Louise Durel of Briquebet, Normandy, France, and living at Baton Rouge, married Esther, daughter of Acadian Bonaventure LeBlanc and widow of Pierre Longuépée, at St.-Gabriel d'Iberville in May 1801.
 Their daughter married into the Hébert and Morales families.
-Guillaume Germain died near St. Gabriel, Iberville Parish, in December 1815; he was 50 years old.
+Guillaume Germain died near St. Gabriel, Iberville Parish, in December 1815, age 50.

 .

-Two French Dubois, one from Paris, the other from Brittany, settled not at New Orleans or on the river above the city but in the Lafourche/Terrebonne valley and on the western prairies.
+Two French Duboiss, one from Paris, the other from Brittany, came to Louisiana during the late colonial period and settled not at New Orleans or on the river above the city but in the Lafourche/Terrebonne valley and on the western prairies near their Acadian namesakes, complicating the family's genealogical picture in those areas.
 Many of their children and grandchildren married Acadians:

-Francois, son of André Dubois and Marguerite Mothe of Paris, married Madeleine-Marguerite, daughter of Acadian Eustache Bertrand and widow of Moïse LeBlanc, at Ascension in August 1792.
-They settled at Assumption on upper Bayou Lafourche.
-Their daughters married into the Boudreaux and Duroche families. ...
+François, son of André Dubois and Marguerite Mothe of Paris, married Madeleine-Marguerite, daughter of Acadian Eustache Bertrand and widow of Moïse LeBlanc, at Ascension in August 1792.
+They settled on upper Bayou Lafourche.
+Their daughters married into the Boudreaux and Duroche families.
+François's younger son, the only one who married, moved down bayou to Lafourche Interior Parish, and François's grandsons moved farther down into the Terrebonne country.

 1